UnixJunkie/minicli/README.md

-# minicli
+# Minicli

 Minimalist OCaml library for command line parsing.
 Look into the test.ml file for usage examples/quickstart.

-# example session with the test program
+# Example session with the test program

     # ./test
     usage: